-5.8 Users in receipt of the “Unlimited CPD” Optimus Information Services are able to book conferences in accordance with this clause 5 without charge, subject to the following supplemental terms:
+5.8 Users in receipt of the “Unlimited CPD” and Optimus Premium Plus Optimus Information Services are able to book conferences in accordance with this clause 5 without charge, subject to the following supplemental terms:

 5.8.1 You acknowledge that conferences are subject to availability and bookings are taken on a first come, first served basis.
 No guarantee is given that spaces will be available for a given conference.

-5.8.2 You are entitled to book a place for one delegate per conference.
+5.8.2 For ‘Unlimited CPD’ customers/members/subscribers You are entitled to book a place for one delegate per conference in the term of the subscription.
 Additional delegate places can be purchased (subject to availability) at a discount of 50% on the standard pricing.

 5.8.3 You must notify us if you wish to cancel the booking at least 2 weeks before the conference date.
 In the event of non-attendance without at least 2 weeks’ notice of cancellation, a fee of £100.00 shall be payable to Optimus Education.